(Updated: March 21, 2022)

 Your authentic Venetian gondola ride not only includes a trip down the canal, but your personal gondolier will likely serenade you along the way creating a fun and potentially romantic experience.
 Wink, wink!

-At The Venetian, you have your choice between the indoor gondola ride and the outdoor one.
+At The Venetian, you have your choice between an indoor gondola ride or an outdoor one.
 They both last for the same amount of time (more on that below) and are the same price.
 Many people choose the indoor experience because it is the more immersive of the two and is more comfortable depending on the outside weather.